Return to Therapeutic Recreation

 Looking for a high contact sport?
 Want to improve your physical strength and endurance?
 Join the South Florida Rattlers team!
 Wheelchair Rugby is a fast-paced sport that will feed a highly competitive spirit.
 The South Florida Rattlers team travels and competes in games and tournaments throughout the year.
 Anyone interested in playing the sport or just learning more about it is encouraged to stop by during practice times to check out the action.
 Equipment is available for use.
 Ages: 16+

-Wheelchair Sports / Equipment Rentals
+Wheelchair Sports/Equipment Rentals

 Interested in participating in Wheelchair Sports?
 We are actively recruiting individuals interested in participating in lacrosse, wheelchair rugby, cycling, boccia and more.
 Sports wheelchairs, including hand-cycles are available for use.
+Call Diana Holm at (561) 966-7020 for information regarding equipment rentals and practice times.

 Contact Information